liviabetti1/sparse-code-prediction/README.md

 # Sparse Code Prediction

-Predict geospatial properties from location using either dense location embeddings (GeoCLIP, SatCLIP) or sparse concept-based embeddings (SPLICE, soon to add SAE support).
+Predict geospatial properties from location using either location embeddings (GeoCLIP, SatCLIP) or sparse concept-based embeddings (SPLICE, soon to add SAE support).
 A ridge regression is fit on top of the embeddings and evaluated on held-out test data.
 When using sparse embeddings, we report the top contributing concepts.

 ## Setup